mvolkmann/blog/src/webassembly.md

 | `lt_{sx}` |  0  |  2  |  0  | integer less than                    |
 | `lt`      |  0  |  2  |  0  | floating point less than             |

+All of these instructions require a type prefix.
-The file `demo.wat` below demonstrates using some of these instructions.
+For example, `f64.ge` is used in the file `demo.wat` below which demonstrates using some of these instructions.
+We saw an easier way to implement this in the "Numeric Instructions" section.

 ```wasm
 (module